-Simon Moro is a music producer, mixer & mastering engineer who started his professional career in 2000.
+Simon Moro is a music producer & mixer with over two decades of experience.
 He has trained with two of the industry’s best: David Kahne (Paul McCartney, Imogen Heap, Lana Del Ray, Jeff Buckley) and Michael Brauer (Coldplay, Grizzly Bear, The Rolling Stones).
 He has had ARIA nominated work, #1 debuts.

 Simon’s approach is always Artist Focused Production.
 His strong attention to the emotional essence of a song, balanced with an understanding of the technology acts as a bridge between what you can imagine, and what comes out of the speakers.